eparsonnet93/ekpmeasure/README.md

 ## User Guide

-Here, we will walk through a brief example of how the analysis power of `ekpmeasure`.
-Scientists often have large amounts of data, stored in different locations and with varying degrees of available meta data. ekpmeasure makes it easier to access all of this data.
+Here, we will walk through a brief example of how the analysis power of `ekpy`.
+Scientists often have large amounts of data, stored in different locations and with varying degrees of available meta data. ekpy makes it easier to access all of this data.
 Once created, you can easily load a [Dataset](https://ekpmeasure.readthedocs.io/en/latest/ekpmeasure.analysis.html#ekpmeasure.analysis.core.Dataset)

 Say we have some data stored in `./path/to/data/` which is a bunch of `.csv` files.
 We can open one of them (called `filename.csv`) up using `pandas.read_csv` and see what's inside: